pingcap/tispark/docs/userguide_3.0.md

 You can also write to TiDB with Spark JDBC.
 You need not TiSpark when you decide to write in this way.

 This is beyond the scope of TiSpark.
-We just give a simple example here, you can get detail info in [official doc](https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html)
+We just give a simple example here, you can get detailed info in [official doc](https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html)

 ```scala
 import org.apache.spark.sql.execution.datasources.jdbc.JDBCOptions